-- Check the air filter in your furnace—You may think that air filters are only used to help keep the air inside your home cleaner, but air filters also support keeping your system clean.
-Your first step when you recognize a concern with your system should be examining your air filter to see if it needs replacement.
+- Check the air filter in your furnace—You may think that air filters are only used to help keep the indoor air cleaner, but air filters also work to keep your system clean.
+Your first step when you recognize a concern with your system should be examining your air filter to see if it needs to be replaced.
 If it’s clogged or dirty, it can make it tough for air to flow over the heat exchanger.

-- Look at your thermostat—For many of us, we may have set our thermostats months ago and forgot about it, especially when using a smart or programmable thermostat.
-Check your thermostat to see if anything strange is occurring or if it could need new batteries.
-The location of your thermostat could make a difference, as well.
-If it’s located in a place that’s usually hotter than the rest of your house, such as in direct sunlight or by another heat source, it could be falsely assuming your home reached the desired temperature.
+- Look at your thermostat—For many of us, we may have set our thermostats weeks ago and forgot about it, especially when using a smart or programmable thermostat.
+Examine your thermostat to see if anything unusual is occurring or if it could need new batteries.
+The placement of your thermostat could make a difference, as well.
+If it’s located in a place that’s usually hotter than the rest of your home, such as in direct sunlight or near another heat source, it could be falsely assuming your home reached the desired temperature.

 - Check out your windows for proper insulation—If your home doesn’t have the right insulation, your furnace is likely to shut off more regularly.
-Walk around your home and check the windows to ensure they are all closed and examine the seals around your windows for any drafts or cold air coming into the house.
+Walk around your home and check the windows to ensure they are all closed and examine the seals around your windows for any drafts or cold air entering the home.

-While you can review these issues yourself, if issues still continue after these checks, it might be time to call in the professionals.
-When your furnace is consistently turning off, it can result in unnecessary work and stress on your system that could lead to more expensive repairs or even a replacement.
+While you can certainly check for some of these issues on your own, if issues still continue after these checks, it might be time to call in the professionals.
+When your furnace is consistently turning off, it can result in unnecessary work and stress on your system that could cause more expensive repairs or even a replacement.

-Our experts are willing to help you evaluate the situation and find the root of the cause, so you can enjoy the rest of the season with the maximum indoor comfort.
-If you have questions, call us at 239-908-6991 or use our online scheduler to conveniently request an appointment.
+Our experts are willing to help you assess the situation and identify the root of the cause, so you can enjoy the rest of the season with the maximum indoor comfort.
+If you have questions, give us a call at 239-908-6991 or use our online scheduler to conveniently request an appointment.